hammerheim-game/hammerheim-rules/3-equipment.md

 Special Rules
 Two-handed: A model armed with a halberd may not use a shield, buckler or additional weapon in close combat.
-If the model has a shield he still gets a +1 bonus to his armour save against shooting.
+If the model has a shield he still gets a +1 bonus to his armor save against shooting.
 ### Hammer, staff, mace or club